infews/infews.github.io/source/daviswfrank_resume.html.md

 I was the Engineering Lead on the PKS Release Engineering team.
 I defined, prioritized, and accepted the work for this team of 10 developers from Pivotal and VMware.
 We optimized CI/CD, doubling the number of concurrent releases from 2 to 4 while reducing the cycle-time-per-change by 75% - from 4 days to 1.

-As a member of the leadership team reporting to our VP of Engineering, we restaffed a team from Ireland to teh US, dealt with regular joint-venture management issues, and managed our team through an acquisition.
+As a member of the leadership team reporting to our VP of Engineering, we restaffed a team from Ireland to the US, dealt with regular joint-venture management issues, and managed our team through an acquisition.
 I continued to run the summer intern roundtable, incorporating the Palo Alto interns from the PKS and [Greenplum][gp] teams.

 _Learned how to navigate conflicting management styles to a common goal, how to manage an entire team transition across 8 time zones, how to DRY up hundreds of YAML files with shared components._